Dhawahir

-The Dhawahir (ظَوَاهِر; singular Al Dhahiri (ٱلظَّاهِرِي)) is a tribe of the United Arab Emirates (UAE).
+The Dhawahir (ظَوَاهِر; singular Al Dhahiri (ٱلظَّاهِرِي)) is a tribe of the United Arab Emirates (UAE) and Oman.
 The tribe's main centre was the Buraimi Oasis and the village, then town (now city) of Al Ain.
 They have long had a strong alliance with the Ruling family of Abu Dhabi, the Al Nahyan, and the Bani Yas confederation.
-The Al Aldhaheri family share close relations with the leading royal family of the United Arab Emirates through many way's, Sheikh Nasser was a son of Zayed bin Sultan Al Nahyan, the founding president of the United Arab Emirates.
+The Al Dhaheri family share close relations with the leading royal family of the United Arab Emirates through many way's, Sheikh Nasser was a son of Zayed bin Sultan Al Nahyan, the founding president of the United Arab Emirates.
 His mother was Sheikha Amna bint Salah Al Badi, who is from the Bedouin branch of the Dhawahir tribe.

+Relations with Al Nahyan

+Al Jahili Fort is located in the heart of Al Ain city and was built by Sheikh Zayed I, Sheikh Zayed bin Khalifa, in the 1890s.
+It is one of the largest forts in the country and was famous as the residence of the ruling Al Nahyan family.
+Among the most prominent members of the tribe during that period was Ali Al Yabhouni, who was a close companion of Sheikh Zayed the Great Who assisted Sheikh Zayed the Great.

+Nobility is a social class found in many societies It is normally appointed by and ranked immediately below royalty.
+Nobles are not always related to the royal bloodline, A companion to the royal family might be (nobility) assisting a Sheikh (royalty).